jaxzxu/javascript-exercises/06_leapYears/README.md

 leapYears(1985) // is not a leap year: returns false
 ```

+if divisble by 4, next test
+if divisble by 100, false unless also divisble by 400
+otherwise, true

 ## Hints
 - use an `if` statement and `&&` to make sure all the conditions are met properly

+npm test leapYears.spec.js